aleks-r74/simpleLogParser/README.md

 - need to be compacted for readability
 - need to be transformed into machine-readable formats such as JSON for further analysis

-For a brief explanation of the tokenization and parsing algorithm, see `Parsing.docx`.
+For a brief explanation of the tokenization and parsing algorithm, see `Parsing Logic.docx`.